Basra, Iraq: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-Mosques often require certain dress, so if you are planning to see the beautiful Old mosque of Basra, take the following:
+Mosques often require certain dress, so if you are going to check out the stunning Old mosque of Basra, take the following:

-Note that there may be restrictions on who may enter the building; you should check with the Basra tourism authority.
+Note that there may be restrictions on who can enter this mosque; you should check with the Basra tourism authority.

 Dressy pants/trousers